His Love Story in the Stars

 This is what I laid out originally, but ended up using some different beads.

-Barbara Nicki came up the perfect sun lace...
+I knew I needed a sun, and Barbara Nicki came up the perfect sun lace...

 And using her idea of adding beads to the laces, I used twisted bugle beads with seed beads to give it a shine.
 I used gold and clear alternating.